charles-uno/charles-uno.github.io/_posts/2017-02-28-farm-freezer.md

 Seasonal swings in selection can be inconvenient week-to-week, but if you're willing to put in a little bit of time, these swings can also be an opportunity.
 As the season winds down, farmers are looking to unload surplus tomatoes, peppers, and more.
 They sell them by the bucket -- five, ten, or even twenty pounds at a time.
 That's way more than you could reasonably eat before it spoiled, but by freezing those vegetables, you can have access to them all winter!

-![Preparing red jalapeño peppers](/assets/images/peppers-prepped.png) *In Minnesota, the farmers market is the only place to find red (ripe) jalapeño peppers.
+![Preparing red jalapeño peppers](/assets/images/peppers-prepped.png)
+<p class="figure-caption">In Minnesota, the farmers market is the only place to find red (ripe) jalapeño peppers.
 They're sweeter and less bitter than the green ones.
-In the dead of winter, they're perfect for chili or jalapeño-infused tequila.*
+In the dead of winter, they're perfect for chili or jalapeño-infused tequila.</p>

 The eventual goal is to be able to reach into the freezer, grab a handful of whatever you need, and toss it right into your stir-fry, soup, sauce, or smoothie.
 There are two important steps to making that happen.